Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 17:
+>Valentine's day, family time, exams tomorrow.
+I'll make sure to get atleast 2-3h of code in now tho.
+>Will keep working on my authentication system, today i will probably play around with passportjs, bcryptjs and joi.
+>Hope to get some insight in how to use them and how they work, and when i need them in my project have an easier time.

+>Day 16:
+>Started working on my authentication system, progress is slow tho.
+Got a few exams i'm working on aswell.

 >Day 15:
 >Played around with API's in NodeJS yesterday, was alot of fun!
 Now i'm taking a leap forward and starting step two above.
 >I will take it in a slow pase, but start working on a full authentication system, with userroles built into it.